Theory of resonant x-ray scattering with ultrafast intense pulses: Characterizing the phase difference between resonant fluorescence and elastic scattering amplitudes

 \end{widetext} In this case, the resonant fluorescence amplitude is non-zero only if the outgoing photon polarization has a non-zero component along $\epsilon_{in}$.
 Therefore, the source terms ($\mathit{s_0}$) can be simplified in the following manner,

-Here $\mu$ is the transition dipole moment and $\Delta E = E_{2} - E_1$ is the difference in the binding energy between the two states.
-The quantity $f(\boldsymbol{q})$ is the off-resonant form factor which is real.
+Here $\mu$ is the transition dipole moment which is real and $\Delta E = E_{2} - E_1$ is the difference in the binding energy between the two states.
+The quantity $f(\boldsymbol{q})$ is the ground-state off-resonant form factor which is real.
 Eq.~\ref{eqn_psi1_ex}) and its coupled Schr\"odinger equation [Eq.~(\ref{eqn_psi0_nstate})] cannot be solved analytically.
 However, one can gain insights by substituting the monochromatic case solution for the amplitudes of the states involved in Rabi dynamics.
 In the monochromatic resonant case when there is no decay, the analytical solution for the chosen field [Eq.~(\ref{classicalvectorpotential})] is,

-It should be noted that for the case of an incident pulse, the true populations resemble the monochromatic solution modulated by the incident pulse envelope and a decay term.
+We note that for the case of an incident pulse, the true populations resemble the monochromatic solution modulated by the incident pulse envelope and a decay term.
 Substituting the monochromatic solution for the Rabi problem and dropping an overall phase factor, the source terms are of the form,

-It is evident from the above expression that under resonant conditions and at the centre of the energy spectrum [Eq.~\ref{energy_spectrum}], when $\omega_k = \omega_{in}$, the first term is purely real, and the second term is purely imaginary.
-Therefore, there occurs no interference for the final state.
-However for $\omega_k - \omega_{in} \neq 0$, constructive or destructive interference can occur depending on the sign, resulting in an asymmetry in the energy spectrum similar to the one observed in Fig.~\ref{Fig_ES_p25fs}.
-Since the energy spectrum of resonant fluorescence and the elastic scattering channels are otherwise symmetric, the lack of interference at $\omega_k = \omega_{in}$ explains why for this final state, the interference does not manifest in the differential cross section. which is calculated by integrating over the scattered photon energy.
+It is evident from the above expression [Eq.~\ref{eqn_sourceterm_step2}] that under resonant conditions and at the centre of the energy spectrum defined in Eq.~\ref{energy_spectrum}, i.e. when $\omega_k = \Delta E$, the first term is purely real, and the second term is purely imaginary.
+Therefore, there is no interference for the final state irrespective of the incident field intensity or scattering angle.
+However for $\omega_k - \Delta E \neq 0$, constructive or destructive interference can occur depending on the sign, resulting in an asymmetry in the energy spectrum similar to the one observed in Fig.~\ref{Fig_ES_p25fs}.
+Since the energy spectrum of resonant fluorescence and the elastic scattering channels are otherwise symmetric, the lack of interference at $\omega_k = \Delta E$ explains why for this final state, the interference does not manifest in the DCS, which is calculated by integrating over the scattered photon energy.
 Additionally a non-zero detuning ($\delta = \omega_{in} - \Delta E$) in the incident x-ray field can impart opposite phases of $e^{i t \delta /2}$ and $e^{-i t \delta/2}$ on the amplitudes of the two states involved in the Rabi dynamics.
-This causes the asymmetry in the energy spectrum to depend on the choice of detuning of the incident field. \\
+This causes the asymmetry in the energy spectrum to depend on the choice of detuning of the incident field analogous to the effect observed in the photoelectron spectrum in Ref.~\cite{nandi2022_observationRabidynamics}.